 Cash flows from financing activities:

-Principal payments on long-term debt
+Repayments on long-term debt

 Proceeds from exercise of stock options

-Payments on capital lease obligations
+Payments on finance lease obligations

-Net cash used for financing activities
+Net cash provided by (used for) financing activities

-Net change in cash and cash equivalents
+Net change in cash, cash equivalents and restricted cash

-Cash and cash equivalents, beginning of year
+Cash, cash equivalents and restricted cash, beginning of year

-Cash and cash equivalents, end of period
+Cash, cash equivalents and restricted cash, end of period

 Supplemental cash flow disclosure information: